 Adults who do not have a registered Lasting Power of Attorney (LPA), who are deemed mentally incapable of looking after their own property and financial affairs, or deemed incapable of making decisions on their health and welfare following a medical assessment.

-Liberty has experience of assisting cases involving the elderly, those with mental health issues, people with learning disabilities, people with physical and sensory disabilities, those who have suffered from brain injuries and those who have suffer from alcoholism or drug addiction.
+National Wills has experience of assisting cases involving the elderly, those with mental health issues, people with learning disabilities, people with physical and sensory disabilities, those who have suffered from brain injuries and those who have suffer from alcoholism or drug addiction.